Shirishashankar/React-Ecommerce-Web/README.md

                      DESCRIPTION :-

-1.It is a React & Redux Based Real World Project, Ecommerce Website (MEAL HUB). where user can buy food receipy and a Restaurent owner able to sell their Restaurent's Food Items.
+1.It is a React & Redux Based Project, Ecommerce Website (MUNCH). where user can buy Cakes and a Bakery owner able to sell their cakes.

-2.Any User can add, remove , update ,delete (crud operation) receipy in cart
+2.Any User can add, remove , update ,delete (crud operation) products in cart.

-3.in Other hand ,Restaurent owner who want to sell their food item , they will able to add , update , and delete their receipy.
+3.in Other hand ,Restaurent owner who want to sell their cakes , they will able to add , update , and delete their products.

-4.if user click on theire desire receipy , they were able to see receipy details such as restorent name , receipy name, rating , price , overview etc... with recommended similar items at bottom
+4.if user click on theire desired product , they were able to see product details such as name , rating , price .

                  DEVELOPER VIEW:-

-1.all the code logic written in diciplined manner which is easy to undestand for any one.
+1.All the code logic written in diciplined manner which is easy to undestand for any one.

-2.basically in this application i perform crud operation on API(json-server)
+2.basically in this application crud operation has been performed on API(json-server)

-3.I implement logic requst on API(get, post , delete, put) by axios library.
+3.Implemented logic reqeust on API(get, post , delete, put) by axios library.

-4.I manage all state in this intire application by redux toolkit.
+4. Managed all state in this intire application by redux toolkit.

 ### IMAGES
 ### HOME PAGE